-People with X-linked adrenoleukodystrophy whose only symptom is adrenocortical insufficiency are said to have the Addison disease only form.
+People with X-linked adrenoleukodystrophy whose only symptom is adrenocortical insufficiency are said to have the adrenal insufficiency only form.
 In these individuals, adrenocortical insufficiency can begin anytime between childhood and adulthood.
 However, most affected individuals develop the additional features of the adrenomyeloneuropathy type by the time they reach middle age.
 The life expectancy of individuals with this form depends on the severity of the signs and symptoms, but typically this is the mildest of the three types.

 Rarely, individuals with X-linked adrenoleukodystrophy develop multiple features of the disorder in adolescence or early adulthood.
 In addition to adrenocortical insufficiency, these individuals usually have psychiatric disorders and a loss of intellectual function (dementia).
 It is unclear whether these individuals have a distinct form of the condition or a variation of one of the previously described types.

 For reasons that are unclear, different forms of X-linked adrenoleukodystrophy can be seen in affected individuals within the same family.